yumtaufikhidayat/learn-testing-kt/README.md

 # learn-testing-kt
 Learn unit testing and instrumentation testing as part of Android Jetpack libraries.
-This repository to learn two kinds of testing.
+This repository made to learn two kinds of testing, unit testing and instrumentation testing.
 Codes written using Kotlin.